Seen and Solved Blog

 Solvent Risk Evaluation – Why Now and What Does It Mean for Manufacturers?

 In a recent conversation with Barbara & Ed Kanegsberg (The Cleaning Lady and The Rocket Scientist), we discussed the United States Environmental Protection Agency’s (EPA) Toxic Substance Control Act (TSCA).
 Congress has asked the EPA to look at existing chemicals and evaluate their risk.
 They look at them chemical by chemical, step by step.
-The risk evaluation is to det...
+The risk evaluation is to determine if there ...
 Read More

 The 8 Myths of Cleaning According to Our Experts.
 Worth the Read.

 Myth 1 of 8: Water is Obviously “Cheaper” than Solvents.
 Regular city water alone won’t clean anything.
 It needs surfactants and detergents that lower surface tension and remove soils.
 These are consumed during cleaning and need replenishing.
-Higher temperatures are needed to activate cleaning chemistry, which is important for ensuring good wetting and evaporation after rinsing, ...
+Higher temperatures are needed to activate cleaning chemistry, which is important for ensuring good wetting and evaporation after rinsing, but that con...
 Read More

 Playing a Part in the World of Semiconductors.